Troubleshooting Step by Step

 If it works, go the the Settings->Expert Settings menu, and click the DNS Name field.

-Either click Next Name until you see one you like, and press SSave, or type a name like 'Whatever.Outworldz.net".
-The name will not work with spaces, and no funny characters.
+Either click Next Name until you see one you like, and press Save, or type a name like 'Whatever.Outworldz.net".
+The name will not work with spaces, and only characters A to Z and 0-9 plus a dash are allowed.
+It is lower case.
 Then click Save, and restart Opensim.

-You use your web browser to navigate to http://(YOUR NEW NAME):8002, such as a href="http://Whatever.Outworldz.net:8002">http://Whatever.Outworldz.net:8002..
+You use your web browser to navigate to http://(YOUR NEW NAME):8002, such as "http://Whatever.Outworldz.net:8002".
 If you get the web page, use that same name to add the Grid Settings to your viewer, and you should be set to go.

 Back to the Best Free Tools in Second Life and OpenSim.